potato-tf/MGE-VScript/README.md

 | In-Game map configuration tool | ❌ |
 *Non-english translations are machine translated, PRs fixing bad translations + porting the [Chinese, German, and Russian translations](https://github.com/sapphonie/MGEMod/tree/master/addons/sourcemod/translations) would be appreciated
 **See below for navmesh warning
+***What the hell is midair?
+The public MGEMod plugin has a midair config but I don't have a midair map to test it on.  midair is just an alias for endif right now.

 ## Installation
 - Drop the `mapspawn.nut` file and mge folder in your `tf/scripts/vscripts` directory.
 That's it